 Geopolitical Scenario

-What happens to my portfolio if there is World War 3?
+What happens to my portfolio if World War 3-style global conflict erupts?

 This is a hypothetical scenario analysis for educational purposes.
 It is not a prediction, forecast, or investment recommendation.